Re-imagining how methane emissions from the oil and gas industry are tracked and analyzed to drive large-scale emission reductions

 Chevron, Microsoft, and Schlumberger Sign Memorandum of Understanding

-Three new companies join original partners EDF, ExxonMobil, GTI, Pioneer Natural Resources, and the University of Texas.
+Three new companies join original partners EDF, ExxonMobil, GTI Energy, Pioneer Natural Resources, and the University of Texas.

 Read More